YOUR RESEARCH, YOUR ARCHIVES

 (Accession # 1986.200 – Papers: 1 box)

 Walter L. Purcell (1922-1989) was the Director of Community Services for DeKalb County from 1962-1965.
 This collection is made up of newspaper articles on the organizations in DeKalb that were under his purview as the Director of Community Services, such as the American Red Cross, YMCA, Kiwanis Club, the DeKalb library, the Chamber of Commerce, parks and recreation.
-There are clippings on the Kirkwood Methodist Church as well as the Special Olympics.
+There are clippings on Kirkwood Methodist Church and Ousley Methodist, as well as the Special Olympics.
 There are articles on his personal achievements dating from the 1950s to 1984.
 The collection is made up entirely of photocopies.

 (Accession # 1981.105 – Newspaper Clippings: 6 folders)